What will a typical session include?

 How many appointments will I need?

-My consults are not the kind you need to attend repeatedly.
-Most people find one or two are sufficient to transform their experience of pain.
-The first will give you skills to avoid making your pain worse, easy techniques to calm your nervous system, and even how to approach activities you are presently unable to due to pain.
+Most people with persistent pain have three appointments.
+If you are good at “self-learning” and your pain is not so bad, one may be enough.
+Each includes practical things to do at home, and a followup.
+The first session gives you skills to avoid making your pain worse, easy techniques to calm your nervous system, and how to approach activities you are presently unable to due to pain.

 Clients have returned to photography, camping, sport and other activities they had felt were out of reach due to pain or fatigue.
 Others learn to live an ordinary day – breastfeeding, washing clothes, and having a cup of tea – without making pain worse; then with satisfaction; finally with pleasure and enjoyment.
 Almost everyone says they learn to reduce pain.
 Others say they feel acceptance rather than a fight, a shift of focus from pain to themselves as a human being, and being more at ease with people they care about.